 Statement of Chapel Importance

-In chapel we gather, as a covenant community of faith, to worship God.
-Through the act of worship we, the body of Christ, find ourselves encouraged, equipped, energized and empowered by the Spirit of God for acts of loving service in the world.
-Chapel leads us to discover and explore authentic avenues by which we glorify God.
+In chapel we gather as a covenant community of faith to worship God.
+Through the act of worship, we, the body of Christ, find ourselves encouraged, equipped, energized and empowered by the Spirit of God for acts of loving service in the world.
+Chapel is one opportunity where faith formation leads us to discover and explore authentic avenues by which we glorify God.

 As members of a Christian college community that values both academic and spiritual development, students are expected to participate in the spiritual development of the campus and, specifically, to meet the chapel requirements as one demonstration of fidelity to institutional values.
 It is unacceptable that a student leader would not fulfill the chapel requirements and maintain their leadership role.
 Similarly, it is expected that all students (who voluntarily come to ENC) will support this requirement.
 Thus, in keeping with a holistic approach to this covenant community, students who do not meet the community standards for chapel attendance will be sanctioned a fine assessed by the Office of Student Life.

-Each student must attend twenty (20) chapels each semester.
+Each student must earn ten (10) chapel credits each semester.

-There are 26 total chapels for the semester through which you can meet your chapel requirement, and on occasion other special services may be held where extra chapel credit may be received.
+There are a number of opportunities by which a student can meet the chapel requirement and on occasion other special services may be held where extra chapel credit may be received.
+The Office of Spiritual Development will inform students about any opportunities to earn credit.

 (Note: these will be prorated, for semesters with fewer or greater numbers of chapels.
 Students will be notified of the specific numeric requirements during the first week of each semester by the Office of Spiritual Development.
 This notification will be both in chapel and via the ENC website.)